mrsanz/Resume-Builder/resume.md

 contract support, and maintaining the Thetus Corporation’s website and intranet.
 * Created an HTML and Flex component library to standardize resources that improve developer efficiency, consistency and quality.
 * Defined an information architecture for the intranet to enrich communication across Thetus.
-Incorporated Jobvite, an applicant tracking and recruiting solution, on the corporate website to support improved hiring practices.  * re-write to focus on retaining and hiring better talent.
 --------
-* Trained development colleagues in Flex, JavaScript, CSS, HTML Document Object Model (DOM) Structure and Git best practices via workshops, mentoring, code review and paired programming which expanded team knowledge, implementation and self-­efficacy across programming languages and frameworks
+* Trained developers in Flex, JavaScript, CSS, HTML Document Object Model (DOM) Structure and Git best practices via workshops, mentoring, code review and paired programming which expanded team knowledge, implementation and self-­efficacy across programming languages and frameworks